spinning-gears/tetration-sensor-report/README.md

 # Tetration Sensor Report

 The contents of this repository generate a CSV report of all sensors registered with Tetration.
 This is the same data available within the Tetration GUI, but some people prefer to browse this data offline with a tool like Excel.
+The API returns time expressed in epoch format, so the script converts those fields to local time zone.

 This script will also look for duplicates like host name and save them to a separate CSV file.
 More details below.